openlayers/workshop/src/doc/layers/cached.rst

 Geospatial data can come in any number of coordinate reference systems.
 One data set might use geographic coordinates (longitude and latitude) in degrees, and another might have coordinates in a local projection with units in meters.
 A full discussion of coordinate reference systems is beyond the scope of this module, but it is important to understand the basic concept.

-ol3 needs to know the coordinate system for your data.
+OpenLayers 3 needs to know the coordinate system for your data.
 Internally, this is represented with an ``ol.proj.Projection`` object.
 The ``transform`` function in the ``ol.proj`` namespace also takes strings that represent the coordinate reference system (``"EPSG:4326"`` and ``"EPSG:3857"`` above).

 Locations Transformed